eficode-academy/kubernetes-katas/services.md

 ## Service Discovery & Services

-One of the features of Kubernetes is that we do not have to care which machine our pods are running on.
+One of the features of Kubernetes is that we do not have to know which machine our pods are running on.
 This does create an interesting problem for us - if we don't know where (the IP address) the pod is, how can we route traffic to it?
 This is solved by what is called **service discovery**, as the words imply, Kubernetes will look for your pods and dynamically route traffic to them.